Best Historic Inns In Michigan

 11 Best Historic Inns in Michigan

 Highlighted below, in no particular order, are some member inns that are historic properties.
 I’ve included some fun tidbits of history and added current information about each property and the features that set them apart.
-Our member inns fill up quickly, so book your stay today and learn about some important Michigan history.
+These historic gems fill up quickly, so book your stay today and learn about some important Michigan history.

 Northeast Michigan